What is the MIB?

 • Where the medical history came from

-How the MIB protects your privacy
+How does the MIB protect your privacy?

 To protect your personal information, the MIB doesn’t keep your actual medical records on file.
 Instead, MIB information is coded and only includes “information that is significant to the underwriting process.”
-There are no personal identifiers that could be used in identity theft.
-[3]
+There are no personal identifiers that could be used for identity theft.
+[4]

-Checking your MIB Report
+How to check your MIB Report

 If you’ve previously bought or applied for insurance, you can request a copy of your MIB report online or by phone.